 Yes.
 Brake systems are thoroughly checked during a PA State Safety Inspection.
 Here’s what technicians look for:

-• Brake hoses and lines: Looked over for leaks, corrosion, or damage.
-Rust on metal brake likes is okay until they start leaking
+- Brake hoses and lines: Looked over for leaks, corrosion, or damage.
+Rust on metal brake lines is okay until they start leaking.

-Even if your brakes pass inspection, we may recommend servicing if they’re getting close to the wear limit.
+Even if your brakes pass inspection, we may recommend replacing them if they’re getting close to the wear limit.

 Why Are My Brakes Grinding After New Pads and Rotors?